JCMexplains/writing-for-success-2023/textbook.md

 3. Drug use among teens and young adults is a problem.
 4. The most important change that should occur at my college is:

-### Select the Most Effective Primary Supporting Points for a Thesis
+### Select The Most Effective Primary Supporting Points For A Thesis

 After you have prewritten about your working thesis you may have generated a lot of information, which may be edited out later.